Reference > WCAG1 Level A

 E838

-11.2: Avoid deprecated elements
+CP 11.2: Avoid deprecated elements

 Elements that are deprecated should be avoided.
 In many cases CSS may be used instead.
 See WCAG 1.0 Guideline 11.